lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 * FID: Field Identifier.
 This identifies the protocol and field a Field Description applies to.

-* FL: Field Length is the length of the packet header field.
-It is expressed in bits for header fields of fixed lengths or as a type (e.g. variable, token length, ...) for field lengths that are unknown at the time of Rule creation.
+* FL: Field Length is the length of the original packet header field.
+It is expressed as a number of bits for header fields of fixed lengths or as a type (e.g., variable, token length, ...) for field lengths that are unknown at the time of Rule creation.
 The length of a header field is defined in the corresponding protocol specification (such as IPv6 or UDP).

 * FP: when a Field is expected to appear multiple times in a header, Field Position specifies the occurrence this Field Description applies to
-  (for example, first uri-path option, second uri-path, etc. in a CoAP header).
+  (for example, first uri-path option, second uri-path, etc. in a CoAP header), counting from 1.
+The value 0 is special and means "don't care", see {{PProcessing}}.

 * IID: Interface Identifier.
-See the IPv6 addressing architecture {{RFC7136}}
+See the IPv6 addressing architecture {{RFC7136}}.

 * L2: Layer two.
 The immediate lower layer SCHC interfaces with.
 It is provided by an underlying LPWAN technology.
 It does not necessarily correspond to the OSI model definition of Layer 2.